-Including images in a report is very common in Latex.
+Including images in a report is very common in LaTeX.
 Structuring your work nicely is probably the most obvious reason why you want to put two figures/tables side-by-side.
 Another reason might be to save space, wherever a smaller size of an image is sufficient.
-The following code can be used to place two figures side-by-side by creating a minipage…
+The following code can be used to place two figures side-by-side by creating a minipage

-Note, for certain figure manipulations such as width, loading the graphicx package is required:
+Note, for certain figure manipulations such as width

 \usepackage{graphicx}